by Selena Fox

 In search of a broader range of amenities, PSG moved in 2019 to Hannon's Camp America near Oxford, Ohio, about 30 miles from Cincinnati.

-In 2020, PSG is located at the Pulaski County / Ft Wood Shrine Camp near Waynesville, Missouri.
+For 2022, PSG is located at the Pulaski County / Ft Wood Shrine Camp near Waynesville, Missouri.
 This site is very large and flat, and offers many amenities as well as plenty of shaded camping.

 Pagan Spirit Gathering and its Community have continued to grow and evolve.
 Our activities include a variety of life passages, such as handfastings and weddings, pregnancy and baby blessings, coming of age rites, as well as croning, saging, and senioring rites.